Snaacky/thewiki/docs/guides/playback.md

 *144Hz displays will not display 30/60 fps content properly.
 Additionally, none of the above will handle 25 fps content correctly.*

 ==- Using Adaptive Sync
-Adaptive sync is a technology that dynamically adjusts your display's refresh rate based on the frame rate of the content on your screen.
+Adaptive sync, also known as variable refresh rate, is a technology that dynamically adjusts your display's refresh rate based on the frame rate of the content on your screen.

-Most modern GPUs will have adaptive sync functionality, such as through AMD FreeSync or NVIDIA G-Sync.
+Most modern GPUs will have adaptive sync functionality, such as through AMD FreeSync or NVIDIA G-SYNC.

-The best solution is to use G-Sync/G-Sync Compatible or FreeSync Premium. *Normal FreeSync may work if your monitor supports [Low Framerate Compensation (LFC)](https://www.amd.com/en/technologies/free-sync-faq#faq-What-is-Low-Framerate-Compensation?).
+The best solution is to use G-SYNC/G-SYNC Compatible or FreeSync Premium. *Normal FreeSync may work if your monitor supports [Low Framerate Compensation (LFC)](https://www.amd.com/en/technologies/free-sync-faq#faq-What-is-Low-Framerate-Compensation?).
 You will also need to use a media player that supports adaptive sync, such as [mpv](https://mpv.io).*

 ==- Using Automatic Refresh Rate Adjustment
-Many modern streaming devices (e.g. Apple TV, NVIDIA Shield, Amazon Fire Stick, etc.) will have the option to change the TV refresh rate to match the content frame rate, either through the device's settings or a setting in the playback software (e.g. Kodi, Plex, etc.)
+Many modern streaming devices (e.g. Amazon Fire TV, Apple TV, NVIDIA SHIELD, etc.) will have the option to change the TV refresh rate to match the content frame rate, either through the device's settings or a setting in the playback software (e.g. Kodi, Plex, etc.)

 24/30/60 fps content should all work perfectly. *25 fps content requires 25/50Hz support, which some TVs in [NTSC regions](https://upload.wikimedia.org/wikipedia/commons/thumb/0/0d/PAL-NTSC-SECAM.svg/2560px-PAL-NTSC-SECAM.svg.png) do not support.*